-The executive offices of the Corporation and the Bank are located at 50 South LaSalle Street in Chicago.
+The executive offices of the Corporation and the Bank are located at 50 South La Salle Street in Chicago.
 This Bank-owned building is occupied by various divisions of Northern Trust's business units.
-Adjacent to this building are two office buildings in which the Bank leases approximately 522,000 square feet of space principally for staff divisions of the business units.
-Financial services are provided by the Bank and other subsidiaries of the Corporation through a network of offices in 18 U.S. states, Washington D.C., and 16 international locations.
+Adjacent to this building are two office buildings in which the Bank leases space principally for staff divisions of the business units.
+Financial services are provided by the Bank and other subsidiaries of the Corporation through a network of offices in 18 U.S. states, Washington D.C., and 18 international locations.
 The majority of those offices are leased.
-The Bank's primary U.S. operations are located in four facilities: a 555,000 square foot leased facility at 801 South Canal Street in Chicago; 240,000 square feet at 231 South LaSalle Street in Chicago in a subleased arrangement; and two Bank-owned supplementary operations/data center buildings of 65,000 and 73,000 square feet located in the western suburbs of Chicago.
-A majority of the Bank's London-based staff is located at Canary Wharf in London, where 188,000 square feet of office space is leased.
-Additional support and operations activity originates from Bangalore, where we lease approximately 330,000 square feet in two facilities.
+The Bank's primary U.S. operations are located in four facilities: a leased facility at 801 South Canal Street in Chicago; a subleased facility at 231 South La Salle Street in Chicago; and two Bank-owned supplementary operations/data center buildings located in the western suburbs of Chicago.
+A majority of the Bank's London-based staff is located at a leased facility at Canary Wharf in London.
+Additional support and operations activity originates from two leased facilities in Bangalore.
 The Bank and the Corporation's other subsidiaries operate from various other facilities in North America, Europe, the Asia Pacific region, and the Middle East, most of which are leased.
-In addition to the above-referenced properties, subsidiaries of the Corporation maintain a number of small operations classified as retirement home/limited access banking locations, back offices, or executive suites.

 The Corporation believes that its owned and leased facilities are suitable and adequate for its business needs.
-For additional information relating to properties and lease commitments, refer to Note 9 - Buildings and Equipment and Note 10 - Lease Commitments on pages 93 and 94 of the Corporation's Annual Report to Stockholders for the year ended December 31, 2012, which information is incorporated herein by reference.
+For additional information relating to properties and lease commitments, refer to "Note 9-Buildings and Equipment" and "Note 10-Lease Commitments" to the "Notes to Consolidated Financial Statements on page 87 of the Corporation's 2013 Annual Report to Stockholders, which information is incorporated herein by reference.